i-dubits/diff-capacitance-calc/README.md

 # Differential capacitance calculation

 This software performs calculation of the differential capacitance of semiconductor thin film.
 Differential capacitance can be directly measured experimentally.
-Moreover it is closely related to both the internal properties of the semiconductor, for example, the dispersion relation, and its geometric parameters.
+Moreover, it is closely related to both the internal properties of the semiconductor, for example, the dispersion relation, and its geometric parameters.

 Thin film is considered in the framework of phenomenological theory of the space charge region, hence quantum effects are taken into account only in the Fermi-Dirac statistics.
 Dimensional quantization effects are not considered.